'I think you are a sexist, misogynist dinosaur, a relic of the Cold War.'

 A renegade former KGB agent plots to destroy Silicon Valley in America.
 Bond saves the day, and thus is awarded the Order of Lenin by the KGB.

 The Living Daylights

-Although it was filmed in the 1990s, GoldenEye still deals with Cold War history.
+Although it was shot in the 1990s, it still deals with Cold War history.
 In fact, the opening flashback sequence is one of the few cases in which the Soviet Union is Bond's actual enemy.
-The Cold War's legacy remains as nuclear-based weapons from that era are used in the present.
+The Cold War's legacy remains as Nuclear-based weapons from that era are used in the present.

 Tomorrow Never Dies

 Once again the legacy of the Cold War remains in the opening sequence, as a terrorist arms bazaar deals with former Soviet weapons, including those of a nuclear variety.
 The main plot involves an immoral newspaper baron manipulating Britain and China into declaring war against each other.

 The plot involves a theft of nuclear material from a former Soviet nuclear weapons facility in Kazakstan and a plan to irradiate the Bosphorus by exploding a nucelar submarine outside Istanbul.